Logarithmic Potentials and Quasiconformal Flows on the Heisenberg Group

 It follows from \eqref{eq:eta} that

-It is obvious, given our assumptions, that the first term on the right hand side tends to zero as $ k \to \infty $, therefore, we only need work with the second term.
-For all $ u \in \mH $ we have $ |u_3| \leq \| u \|^2 $, so
+Our assumptions make it obvious that the first term on the right hand side tends to zero as $ k \to \infty $, therefore we only need work with the second term.
+For all $ u \in \mH $ we have $ |u_3| \leq \| u \|^2 $ so that